-First and foremost, this is the fat burning method that is easy on the wallet, but you can spend a majority of your time on this depending on your current fitness level.
-If you are a beginner, I do not recommend starting off running in the first 4-6 weeks, especially if you have significant weight to lose (+30 pounds).
-Walk it off!
-By walking further and more often throughout your day, you can add to your calorie expenditure with very little effort.
+First and foremost, this is the fat-burning method that is easy on the wallet, but you can spend a majority of your time on this, depending on your current fitness level.
+If you are a beginner, I do not recommend starting off running in the first 4-6 weeks, especially if you have significant weight to lose ( 30 pounds or more).
+Walk it off.
+By walking farther and more often throughout your day, you can add to your calorie expenditure with very little effort.
 However, a session of walking 20-30 minutes at a faster than normal pace is recommended on a daily basis.
-For a FREE idea for a fitness plan with nutrition tips and workouts see the "45 Day Beginner Program" (PDF).
+For a free idea for a fitness plan with nutrition tips and workouts, see the "45 Day Beginner Program" (PDF).
 Be prepared to do something daily and lose 15-20 lbs.

 Water is the magic solution to weight loss.
 See the "Want to Lose Weight?" article at my article archive.

 Drinking water instead of soda makes a huge difference on your calorie intake.
-I have seen people replace soda with water and lose 25 lbs. in one year.
-They did not have to do anything else - just replace soda.
-Water is the KEY!
+I have seen people replace soda with water and lose 25 pounds. in one year.
+They did not have to do anything else; just replace soda.
+Water is the key.

 You can get a few pairs of dumbbells for a few dollars.
-Usually they cost about 50 cents a pound.
-I would recommend a pair of 3,5,8 lb dumbbells for the type of arm and leg workouts in these programs.
-BUT you do not have to buy dumbbells, you can actually use milk jugs filled with water or even large soup cans.
+They usually cost about 50 cents a pound.
+I would recommend a pair of three-, five- and eight-pound dumbbells for the type of arm and leg workouts in these programs.
+But you do not have to buy dumbbells; you actually can use milk jugs filled with water or even large soup cans.

 Try the Light Weight Shoulder Workout

-3-5 lbs is all you need.
-Read "The Best Shoulder Workout" article to learn about the best shoulder workout ever!
+Three to five pounds is all you need.
+Read "The Best Shoulder Workout" article to learn about the best shoulder workout ever.

-Here are some quick and challenging workouts that you can do anywhere.
+Here are some quick, challenging workouts that you can do anywhere.
 No need to get weights at a gym.
 These workouts work with your own body weight.

-These "Twenty Minute Workouts" are quick and simple and will progress as you get more fit.
-They grow with your fitness level as you get in better shape.
+These "Twenty Minute Workouts" are quick and simple and will progress as you get fitter.
 This can save your time budget as well.

-Now as far as food, you are right, food does cost money.
-But, food is more expensive in restaurants, take-out/delivery, and fast food chains than it is in a grocery store.
+Now as far as food, you are right; food costs money.
+But food is more expensive in restaurants, take-out/delivery and fast-food chains than it is in a grocery store.
 Buy your produce such as fruits and vegetables as sales come and go.
 Usually if you look for the fruits and vegetables that are in season, you can get them at a cheaper price.
 The same goes for your lean meats.
 You can buy regular meats like ham, steak, and chicken and cut off the fat yourself and have lean meat.
 No need to buy meat with the fat already cut off.
-And of course, as mentioned above, water is the key.
+And as mentioned above, water is the key.
 Drink more water for a natural hunger suppressant, but do not neglect your nutrition and not eat.
-You should be eating 1800-2000 calories a day.
+You should be eating 1,800-2,000 calories a day.